BuzzCutNorman/tap-stackoverflow-sampledata/README.md

 ### Whats New 🛳️🎉
 **2024-08-01 Upgraded to Meltano Singer-SDK 0.46.4:**
 Edger at Arch expanded the SDK to have a faster JSON encoder avaiable.
-I’ve updated tap-stackoverflow-sampledata to use the new MsgSpecReader class, which leverages the lightweight and speedy msgspec.
+I’ve updated tap-stackoverflow-sampledata to use the new MsgSpecWriter class, which leverages the lightweight and speedy msgspec.
 Big Thank You 🙏 to Jim Crist-Harif for creating and maintaining msgspec and Edger for updating the SDK to utlize it!

 **2024-08-01 Upgraded to Meltano Singer-SDK 0.39.0**